 Site-Wide Custom CSS

-1. In the left column of your WordPress Dashboard, click on Thrive Dashboard:
+First, in your WordPress admin dashboard, click on Thrive Dashboard:

 Page or Post-Specific Custom CSS

-You can also add custom CSS to only one specific page or post:
+If you want, you can also add custom CSS to only one specific page or post.

-2. In the page/post options below the editor, you'll find a "Custom CSS" field, where you can add styles that will only be applied to this specific page or post:
+In the page/post options below the editor, you'll find the "Custom Code" section, where you can add styles that will only be applied to this specific page or post.
+Scroll down on your page until you reach this section: